l0gr1thm1k/calendar-booking-service/README.md

-# REST API Microservice Template
+# Calendar Booking Service

+## Setup Test Data

+### a.
+Calendar Generation
+This project uses ICS calendar files (.ics) to simulate agent availability.
+The included helper function create_randomized_week_calendar generates synthetic weekly calendars for individual agents.

+Each agent’s calendar is structured as follows:

+Busy time from 12:00 AM to 9:00 AM and from 5:00 PM to 11:59 PM to reflect typical non-working hours.

+0 to 8 hours of randomly scheduled busy time between 9 AM and 5 PM, simulating variability in daily workloads.

+Remaining hours within the 9–5 window are considered available.

+Calendars are saved under the `calendars/` directory.
+A visualization function, `visualize_workday_schedule`, renders a color-coded matplotlib chart for quick analysis of busy vs. free time blocks.

+### b.
+Purpose of Test Data
+This test data is designed to simulate realistic and diverse agent schedules, enabling end-to-end validation of key features, including:

+Availability querying: Determining when an agent is free given dynamic and partially booked calendars.

+Appointment booking: Verifying that new events are scheduled only during free time.

+Workload recommendations: Identifying underutilized days where additional work could be scheduled.

+The variation in scheduled hours (from 0 to 8) helps validate edge cases such as fully booked, mostly free, and mixed-availability days.

+## API Features
-A boilerplate project for building a REST API microservice.
+The API itself uses a boilerplate project I wrote for building a REST API microservice.
 This template provides a simple, scalable foundation for developing RESTful APIs, with built-in features like dependency management, structured logging, and environment-based configuration.

-## Features

 - **FastAPI** framework for handling RESTful endpoints
 - **Poetry** for dependency management